saavedrajj/ripple/README.md

 ### Running the code

-This script is intented for using in a we browser.
+This script is intented for using in a web browser.

 * Make sure your webserver is running as a server
 * Open the web folder that includes the `server_info.php` file